The Most Sensual Georgia O'Keeffe Flowers in Paintings

 Jack in the Pulpit IV, 1930

 The painting Jack in the Pulpit IV from 1930 is part of a series of six canvases where the artist has depicted this common North American herbaceous flowering plant at Lake George in New York.
-Beginning with the striped and hooded bloom rendered with a botanist’s eye, the series subsequently evolved towards the abstraction, ending with the essence of the flower, a black pistil painted against a black, purple and gray background.
-This canvas represents a midpoint in this process.
+Beginning with the striped and hooded bloom rendered with a botanist’s eye, these Georgia O’Keeffe flower paintings subsequently evolved towards the abstraction, ending with the essence of the flower, a black pistil painted against a black, purple and gray background.
+This canvas represents a midpoint in the process.
 Presenting a magnified view of the spadix set against the spathe’s cavernous, dark purple interior, the composition is bifurcated by a narrow strip of white.
 Believing that the immanence of nature could be discovered in and through the refinement of form, she uses abstraction as an equivalent for knowledge.
 The most profound knowledge of the subject, embodied in its closest view, reveals its abstract form.

 Featured image: Jack in the Pulpit IV, 1930, via wikiart.org